Updated render of the central installation

 The Water Caustic Room: The caustic room will contain a mirrored reflecting pool of rippling water lit so that it throws water caustics on the ceiling and walls.
 It will be made of 2x4 cribbing that thematically ties it to the central installation.
 The placement at the back of the gallery creates a sense of journey and discovery.
 It also allows the water element to have dedicated space and impact.
 The water room transitions from the central installation's uneasy atmosphere to a more contemplative or reflective space.

-Shipping and Assembly: The artwork and a small reflecting pool will be crated and shipped, and small paintings will be packed in the empty reflecting pool.
+Shipping and Assembly: The artwork and a small reflecting pool will be crated and shipped, and miniature paintings will be packed in the empty reflecting pool.
 All other materials will be sourced locally.
-Cables will be attached to 3-7 points along the top edge of the artwork for suspension.
 A shopping list and assembly instructions will be provided.

 Symbolism: This installation reflects a contemporary interrogation of American myth-making through material-based storytelling.